Shon2003/Chicago-Style-Guide-LaTeX/Docs/README.md

   ```bash
   ./compile.zsh
   ```
-  The script logs the compilation process to `compile.log` to track errors or warnings.
+  The script logs the compilation process to the specified log file and deletes auxiliary files if no errors are found.
+The variables `TEX_FILE` and `LOG_FILE` at the top of the script allow you to easily change the names of the LaTeX source and log files.

 ## Maintainers